grafana/agent/docs/sources/flow/reference/components/loki.relabel.md

 the label set that is passed to one or more downstream receivers.
 The `rule` blocks are applied to the label set of each log entry in order of their appearance in the configuration file.

+If you're looking for a way to process the log entry contents, take a look at the `loki.process` component instead.

 Multiple `loki.relabel` components can be specified by giving them different labels.